-Specializations include cardiology, gastroenterology, rheumatology, urology, endocrinology, pediatrics, gerontology, oncology, gynecology, dermatology, and subspecialties.
-Faculty members will present the special needs and concerns of the patient population within each specialty.
+Specializations include cardiology, gastroenterology, rheumatology, urology, endocrinology, pediatrics, gerontology, ophthalmology, oncology, gynecology, dermatology, and subspecialties.
+Faculty members will present the special care needs and concerns of patients and the seriously ill within each specialty.
 The faculty will then present representative diseases with an emphasis on integrative case management.
 Self-directed learning activities and case presentations will link the clinic and classroom experiences.